Twitter undelivered error messages

 - Explanation: Twitter has declined this post as you have already Retweeted this Tweet.
 Each Tweet can be Retweeted once only.

-- Solution: Please try publishing this Tweet again after the 24-hour window has been reached, otherwise your post will bounce again.
+- Solution: Please try publishing this Tweet again after the 24-hour window has been reached; otherwise, your post will bounce again.

 Tweet needs to be a bit shorter.